While the majority of respirometry studies are concerned with oxygen

 on oxygen production by an algae.
 More information on the data can be

-seen by running ?algae.rd
+seen by running ?algae.rd.

-the first step is to inspect
+Like all analyses in respR the first step is to inspect

 the data for common issues.